hzz0024/hzz0024.github.io/_posts/2020/2020-10-22-power_analysis.markdown

 Some quesions remained in this analysis,

-1) Why the delta_p in Levene's model is alway positive?
+1) Why the delta_p in Levene's equation is alway positive?
 Where does equation come from?
 I borrowed this equation from Rey et al 2020 but no clues about its origin yet.
 Levene's paper can be found [here](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/281792).

 2) If negative delta_ps are shown due to drift effect, to what extent they appeared in the dataset?